jcassel/OctoPrint_SIOControl_Firmware/README.md

 - SIO Stores current IO point type settings to local storage.
 This causes the current IO point types to be maintained through restarts of the device.
 - IO [#] [0/1] Sets an IO point {#:position in IO pattern] to a logic level [0:low] [1:HIGH].
 Example: "IO 9 1" will set the io point 9 to High
 - IOT outputs the current IO Point types pattern
-- SI [500-4,294,967,295]  .5 seconds to ~1,193 hours realistically you would want this setting to be no less than 10,000 or 10 seconds to ensure generally acceptable feedback on changes made to the IO.
+- SI [500-4,294,967,295]  .5 seconds to ~1,193 hours realistically you would want this setting to be less than 10,000 or 10 seconds to ensure generally acceptable feedback on changes made to the IO.
 - SE enables or disables event triggering of IO Reports. (on by default).
 When enabled, a change in IO Status(up or down) will cause a report output to be sent to the host.
 When disabled, reports are only given on interval.
 - restart,reboot,reset will all force a restart of the device. (tested on esp8266 and esp32)
 - GS will force an IO status report.
 - note that if a command starting with an "N" or "M115" is sent the firmware should issue a disconnect command to the host.
 This is meant to help when your octoprint setup tries to connect to the SIO Device thinking it is the printer.